Inspired by KM

 A comic about Janet Frame and Katherine Mansfield haunting a first year teacher.

-Tara Black makes comics and sits in the front row of book events so she can draw the writers.
-Her work appears on The SaplingStasis Journal and her website, taracomics.com.
-Her first book, This Is Not a Pipe, was published in 2020 by Victoria University Press.
+Tara Black makes comics and sits in the front row of book events so they can draw the writers.
+Tara's work appears on The SaplingStasis Journal and their website, taracomics.substack.com.
+Their first book, This Is Not a Pipe, was published in 2020 by Te Herenga Waka Press.

 'Sea Crazy Song' by Stepha Schweiger